gitdode/librfm95/README.md

 ![FieldTest8](https://github.com/user-attachments/assets/6570100d-76c0-4678-ac04-e4bbb1f21067)

-So, as expected, range is significatly increased with LoRa, and the link is more robust when there are obstacles in the path, such as buildings and terrain.
+So, as expected, and without taking the RSSI too literally, range is increased with LoRa, and the link is much more robust when there are obstacles in the path, such as buildings and terrain.

+The latter seems to be the more advantageous improvement with LoRa, since the range with line of sight is already long with FSK.

 Anyway, these radio modules work very well with both modulation schemes!